zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 	PS C:\myProject> Add-AzurePHPWorkerRole roleName

-> [AZURE。メモ] 、 `roleName` parameter is optional.
+> [AZURE.NOTE] The `roleName` parameter is optional.
 If it is omitted, the role name will be automatically generated.
 The first web role created will be `WebRole1`, the second `WebRole2`, and so on.
 The first worker role created will be `WorkerRole1`, the second `WorkerRole2`, and so on.

 ## How to: Specify the built-in PHP Version